tynooo/python-cdk-locust/README.md

 # Deploy a Locust load generator in ECS using CDK Python

-This lab walks you through creating a CDK project in Python that will create a customised Locust container image, and all supporting service configuration.
-Including: VPC, ECS cluster, ECS Service, and a CloudWatch dashboard.
+This lab walks you through creating a CDK project in Python that will implement an ECS Service running [Locust.io](locust.io).
+Using CDK constructs we'll create a customised Locust container image, and all supporting service configuration, including: VPC, ECS cluster, ECS Service, Application Load Balancer, and a CloudWatch dashboard.

 ## Getting Started